Recovering From Alcohol Addiction

 How long does alcohol rehab treatment in Abbeycare last?

-Your time in the clinic can vary, for anything from 7-28 days or longer.
+Your time in the alcohol rehab programme can vary, for anything from 7-28 days or longer.
 This will depend on a number of elements, such as your previous relationship with alcohol, current intake level, physical health issues, mental health issues, and other specifics.

 We can assess these with you individually, when you call, to arrive at a duration of stay, and associated cost.